 I wish you love and peace during this Ramadan celebration!

 Al Hub aAs-salam

 الحب و والسلام

 Best Multicultural Books for Kids set in the Middle East

 10. Silent Music: A Story of Baghdad by James Rumford

 A gorgeously illustrated picture book about Ali who lives in war-torn Baghdad.
 He loves soccer and music, dancing, and calligraphy which reminds him of soccer.
-Calligraphy is soothing to his and helps him block out the bombs and noise of war.
+Calligraphy is soothing to him and helps him block out the bombs and noise of war.
 He reminds his mother of Yakut, the most famous calligrapher in the world who lived in Baghdad 800 years ago during turbulent times.
-It’s a beautiful human story of the cost of war and the need for peace. [picture book, ages 6-10]
+It’s a beautifully human story of the cost of war and the need for peace. [picture book, ages 5 and up]

 9. Time to Pray by Maha Addasi Translation by Nuha Albitar, illustrated by Ned Gannon Yasmin.

 A young girl is visiting her grandmother in the Middle East and hears the muezzin, the call to prayer.
 To be able to pray at the mosque, her grandmother takes her shopping to buy her fabric for a special prayer outfit and rug.
 Through her grandmother’s gentle tutelage, she learns about spirituality and what it means to be Muslim.
 When she returns home where there are no mosques, her grandmother has surprised her with a special prayer clock.
 This would be a great book to read particularly if your child has questions about the Muslim faith. [advanced picture book, ages 4 and up]